Shuffle/Shuffle-docs/docs/getting_started.md

 If you want some practice, check out our [default intro to Workflow development](https://github.com/Shuffle/shuffle-docs/blob/master/handbook/engineering/workflow_development.md)

 ### Finding Usecases
-[Usecases are a collection of Workflows](/usecases) that perform a task together.
-This can be things like handling SIEM alerts, or doing phishing analysis.
+[Usecases are auto-generated workflows](/usecases) that perform a task together.
+This can be things like handling EDR alerts, doing phishing analysis or using detection rules with Sigma with your SIEM.

 ### Finding Workflows
 [Workflows](/docs/workflows) connect [Apps](/docs/apps) together to perform an action, typically getting and setting data with API's and using Shuffle's built in tools like Shuffle Tools to modify or format the data.
 They can be ran and stopped according to your needs, and typically have one starting point and multiple outputs.